The Claret Comes of Age

 A step back in time...

-For many years, Matthews’ sole focus was to make one “reserve” quality wine each year.
+For many years, the sole focus of Matthews was to make one “reserve” quality wine each year.
 These wines achieved early success in the national market, so we decided to ramp up the volume of this “reserve” wine.
 That meant we needed to source grapes from more vineyard sources, and we did so, expanding to many of the early vineyard sites on Red Mountain, Royal Slope, and Horse Heaven Hills.

-While the increased production of our “reserve” wine reinforced Matthews’ position as an early leader of high quality Washington wine, not all of our new vineyard sources made the cut right away and we found ourselves with great excess wine that wasn’t quite up to the “reserve” standard.
+While the increased production of our “reserve” wine reinforced the Matthews position as an early leader of high quality Washington wine, not all of our new vineyard sources made the cut right away and we found ourselves with great excess wine that wasn’t quite up to the “reserve” standard.
 Additionally, we had leftover press wine (wine that is pressed from grape skins after fermentation) that was, while youthful, still very high quality wine.

 Wine from the newer vineyards and the press wine was excellent, but typically showed more fruit-forward characteristics and less elegance than the free-run juice that went into the Matthews “reserve” wine.
 As production grew, we quickly needed to find a home for this excess wine.
 For the answer, we turned to France.